JAGFx/FormJS/README.md

 #### Themes

-You have 3 theme available for the alert:
+You have 3 themes available for the alert:

 * Bootstrap 3/4 ( `theme-bs.css` )
 * Custom ( `theme-cust.css` )